Drassil/nestjs-yalc/docs/api-creation.md

 - Define default values for query/mutation arguments
 - Define Custom Queries and Mutations

-Every single piece of the `AgGridDependencyFactory` is extremely configurable.
+Every single piece of the `CrudGenDependencyFactory` is extremely configurable.

 In the following example we are going to create a `skeleton-user.resolver.ts` file to show you all the configurations available on this system and connect this resource